Healthy Homes Assessment Wallaceville

 Home Assessments Wallaceville for Rental Properties

-There are a myriad of concerns to check when conducting the house evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-A few examples are:
+There are many concerns you should look for during the house evaluation to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
+The most common are:

 • Does the house has enough ventilation, including extractor fans?

-The repercussions of not having an Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of an tenancy solutions ruling can have a significant impact for property managers and landlords.
-For expert assistance, get in touch today to book your rental properties home assessment.
+The consequences of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy solutions ruling could be significant for property managers and landlords.
+For professional guidance, contact us now and schedule your rental properties home assessment.

 home assessments for rental properties